Cybersecurity Awareness: Phishing

 The SAU ITS cybersecurity specialist leads our phishing training efforts by participating in the industry standard practice of routinely conducting phishing email campaigns as a method of evaluating network risk.

-• Should an employee fail four or more campaigns, the employee’s vice president determines personnel actions, if any.
+- Should an employee enter data four or more times during a phishing training campaign, the employee’s vice president determines personnel actions, if any.
+ITS does not have any jurisdiction regarding personnel matters.

 The purpose of phishing campaigns is to enhance SAU’s cybersecurity posture and reduce risk.